tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue with exceptional progress value when files were downloaded.
 - Fixed the issue where mobile phones failed to send messages after the system time was changed.
 - Fixed the issue where the sending status of image/voice/file messages was exceptional after network reconnection.
-- Fixed exceptional message sorting after a group was disbanded or a user was muted.
+- Fixed exceptional message sorting after a group was deleted or a user was muted.
 - Fixed the issue where reporting conversation read and getting the unread count failed in some cases.
 - Fixed the issue where recalled message content still existed in the conversation list of the peer.
-- Fixed the issue where the status fetched by getLastMessage of the conversation was exceptional after the last message was recalled.
+- Fixed the issue where the status fetched by `getLastMessage` of the conversation was exceptional after the last message was recalled.
-- Fixed the issue where sent online messages could be obtained through getLastMessage of the conversation.
+- Fixed the issue where sent online messages could be obtained through `getLastMessage` of the conversation.
 - Fixed the issue where the obtained original image size of an image message was 0.
 - Fixed the issue where the V4 version could not get the width and height of thumbnails sent by the V2 version.
-- Fixed the issue where getLoginUser() could still get logged in users after force offline.
+- Fixed the issue where `getLoginUser()` could still get logged in users after force offline.
-- Fixed the issue where getSenderProfile returned blank information.
+- Fixed the issue where `getSenderProfile` returned blank information.
-- Fixed the issue where getOpUser of TIMGroupSystemElem was empty.
+- Fixed the issue where `getOpUser` of `TIMGroupSystemElem` was empty.
-- Fixed the issue where getMessage failed to get the MemberChangeList content of group tips.
+- Fixed the issue where `getMessage` failed to get the `MemberChangeList` content of group tips.
-- Fixed the issue where recent conversations failed to be pulled after saveMessage was created for a conversation.
+- Fixed the issue where recent conversations failed to be pulled after `saveMessage` was created for a conversation.
-- Fixed the issue where a log file existed under the root directory of the drive letter after a log path had been set.
+- Fixed the issue where a log file existed under the root directory of the drive letter after a log path was set.
 - Fixed known TUIKit issues.

 **Windows platform**